ncihtan/htan_missing_manual/readme.md

 # WELCOME

 **The HTAN Manual** provides an overview of Human Tumor Atlas Network (HTAN) data, including details regarding data access and data contribution.
-If you have any questions regarding the manual or HTAN data, please contact us: [HTAN Help Desk](https://sagebionetworks.jira.com/servicedesk/customer/portal/1).
+If you have any questions regarding the manual or HTAN data, please contact us:  <a href="https://sagebionetworks.jira.com/servicedesk/customer/portal/1" target="_blank" rel="noopener noreferrer">HTAN Help Desk</a>.

 The manual can be found at https://docs.humantumoratlas.org/.

 ==- Manual Feedback or Corrections?
-If you have feedback for this manual, including broken links or incorrect information, please submit a ticket to the [HTAN Help Desk](https://sagebionetworks.jira.com/servicedesk/customer/portal/1).
+If you have feedback for this manual, including broken links or incorrect information, please submit a ticket to the  <a href="https://sagebionetworks.jira.com/servicedesk/customer/portal/1" target="_blank" rel="noopener noreferrer">HTAN Help Desk</a>.
 ===

 ## Quick Start